liefkeannabelle/maky/src/concepts/UserProfile/UserProfile.md

 **concept** UserProfile [User] \
 **purpose** to allow users to personalize their in-app identity and preferences \
-**principle** A user maintains a personal profile, separate from their core account credentials, which includes a display name, an optional bio and avatar, and their musical preferences and skill level.
+**principle** A user maintains a personal profile, separate from their core account credentials, which includes a display name, an optional learning-goals blurb and avatar, and their musical preferences and skill level.

 **state**
 > a set of Profiles with
 >
 > > a user User \
 > > a displayName String \
-> > an optional bio String \
+> > an optional learningGoals String \
 > > an optional avatarUrl String \
 > > a set of genrePreferences String \
 > > a skillLevel of BEGINNER or INTERMEDIATE or ADVANCED \